The Cosmological Semiclassical Einstein Equation as an Infinite-Dimensional Dynamical System: Dynamical system for sequences of coincidence limits

-The following theorem is easily shown, see e.g.~Thm.~X.69 in~\cite{reed-simon} (the proofs of the analogous Thm.~\ref{thm:fact_weights} in the next subsection can also be adapted to the case of geometrically growing weights discussed here): \begin{theorem} Let $c,\omega > 0$ and $p \geq 1$.
+The following theorem is easily shown, see e.g.~Thms.~5.1 and~5.2 in~\cite{pazy} (the proofs of the analogous Thm.~\ref{thm:fact_weights} in the next subsection can also be adapted to the case of geometrically growing weights discussed here): \begin{theorem} Let $c,\omega > 0$ and $p \geq 1$.
 Suppose that $I \subsetneq \RR$ and $V \in C(I)$.
 The evolution operator $U(\tau,\tau_0)$, defined by~\eqref{eq:dyson-series}, is the unique bounded operator on $\vec\ell^p(w)$ with weights $w_n = c \omega^n$, such that the properties \ref{item:e1}--\ref{item:e3} hold for $\tau,\tau_0,\tau_1 \in I$.
 Moreover, we have the bound

 where